qmi03/hpc-mpi-rma-report/src/meta/musthave.typ

 mentioned in the footnotes and references section.

-I accept full responsibility for the accuracy of the claims and content in this thesis and am willing to face any consequences or penalties should any violations or misconduct be identified.
+I accept full responsibility for the accuracy of the claims and content in this thesis proposal and am willing to face any consequences or penalties should any violations or misconduct be identified.

 #set text(size: 15pt)